shadders/BitcoinWallet/README.md

 	JDK WARNING corresponds to the SLF4J WARN level
 	JDK SEVERE corresponds to the SLF4J ERROR level

-The following configuration options can be specified in JavaBitcoin.conf.
+The following configuration options can be specified in BitcoinWallet.conf.
 This file is optional and must be in the application directory in order to be used.

 	- connect=[address]:port
 	  Specifies the address and port of a peer node.
 This statement can be repeated to define multiple nodes.
-If this option is specified, onnections will be created to only the listed addresses and DNS discovery will not be used.
+If this option is specified, connections will be created to only the listed addresses and DNS discovery will not be used.

 Sample Windows shortcut:

-	javaw.exe -Xmx256m -Djava.library.path=\Bitcoin\BitcoinWallet -jar \Bitcoin\BitcoinWallet\BitcoinWallet.jar
+	javaw.exe -Xmx256m -Djava.library.path=\Bitcoin\BitcoinWallet -jar \Bitcoin\BitcoinWallet\BitcoinWallet.jar PROD

 The leveldbjni.dll file was extracted from the jar file and placed in the \Bitcoin\BitcoinWallet directory.
 Specifying java.library.path tells the JVM where to find the native resources.